abhinemani/Wufoo-Geckoboard/README.md

 ##Wufoo

-I'm using a modified version of the WuParty gem.
-This version contains a `count` method that accepts filters.
+I'm using the WuParty gem.
+This gem contains a `count` method that accepts filters.
 You can read more about filters and Wufoo's API on their [website](http://wufoo.com/docs/api/v3/entries/get/#filter).

 Enjoy!